Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 Not all types of shifts are equal—some are harder to detect than others.
 For example, shifts happen at different rates, and abrupt changes are easier to detect than slow, gradual changes.
 Shifts can also happen across two dimensions: `spatial` or `temporal`.

-`Spatial shifts` are shifts that happen across access points, such as your application gets a new group of users or your application is now served on a different type of device.
+`Spatial shifts` are shifts that happen across access points, such as when your application gets a new group of users or your application is now served on a different type of device.

 `Temporal shifts` are shifts that happen over time.
 To detect temporal shifts, a common approach is to treat input data to ML applications as time-series data.

 When computing running statistics over time, it’s important to differentiate between cumulative and sliding statistics.
 Sliding statistics are computed within a single time scale window, e.g., an hour.
 Cumulative statistics are continually updated with more data.
 This means, for the beginning of each time scale window, the sliding accuracy is reset, whereas the cumulative sliding accuracy is not.
-Because cumulative statistics contain information from previous time windows, they might obscure what happens in a specific time window.
+Because cumulative statistics contain information from previous time windows, and they might obscure what happens in a specific time window.